RocketPy-Team/RocketPy/docs/user/first_simulation.rst

 .. seealso::

-    To learn more about the different types of atmospheric models and a better desciption of the initialization parameters, see `Environment Usage <https://colab.research.google.com/github/RocketPy-Team/rocketpy/blob/master/docs/notebooks/environment/environment_class_usage.html>`_.
+    To learn more about the different types of atmospheric models and a better description of the initialization parameters, see `Environment Usage <https://colab.research.google.com/github/RocketPy-Team/rocketpy/blob/master/docs/notebooks/environment/environment_class_usage.html>`_.

 We can see what the weather will look like by calling the ``info`` method: